YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Support Vector Machine is a supervised learning model used for classification and regression problems.
 SVM can be used when data has exactly two classes.
 SVM classifies data by finding the best hyperplane that separates all data points of one class from those of the other class.
 The best hyperplane for an SVM means the one with the largest margin between the two classes [16].
 That is the reason we have used SVM to solve a Binary classification problem in our case.

-Table shows performance on SVM without modifying parameters.
+Performance on SVM without modifying parameters can be viewed below.

 |SVM     |CountVectorizer|Tf-Idf|Word2Vec|Word2Vec+PCA|
 |--------|---------------|------|--------|------------|